Court Services Branch

 Paying a provincial fine

 People may pay their fines in person by cash or cheque and by credit and debit cards in all Provincial Court Offices.
-People can also pay their fines by using a credit card over the telephone at the Provincial Court Payment and Information Centre.
-In April, 2003, Saskatchewan was the first province in Canada to provide offenders with the ability to pay over the Internet.
+People can also pay their fines by using a credit card over the telephone at the Fine Collection Branch.

 Saskatchewan Justice Online Fine Payments